Updated March 17, 2023

 In this article, we will see an outline of Ansible vs Puppet.
 These are configuration management tools (CM Tools) through which the deployment and other tasks are handled.
-Nowadays DevOps engineers are handling multiple application and all the complex tasks are handled by these CM tools.
-There are many tools but ansible and puppet are most used among IT corridors.
-Configuration management is a very vital process and it needs to support continuous integration.
-These tools become very handy when the admin is trying to work and deploy on multiple servers by just a click and this is possible by both the tools which are under this discussion.
+Nowadays, DevOps engineers are handling multiple applications, and all the complex tasks are handled by these CM tools.
+There are many tools, but ansible and puppet are most used among IT corridors.
+Configuration management is a very vital process, and it needs to support continuous integration.
+These tools become very handy when the admin is trying to work and deploy on multiple servers with just a click, and this is possible by both the tools which are under this discussion.

-Head to Head Comparison between Ansible vs Puppet (Infographics)
+Head to Head Comparison Between Ansible and Puppet (Infographics)

 Below is the top 10 comparison between Ansible vs Puppet:

 Let’s discuss the top comparison between Ansible vs Puppet: